-All you need is a compatible mobile device with internet enabled.
+All you need is a smart device with Internet enabled.
 This allows you to experience unprecedented freedom and flexibility:

-- Request assistance remotely to adjust your hearing aids to be a better fit for you. - Keep your hearing aids up to date with the latest software to ensure the best performance possible.
+- 1. Request assistance remotely to adjust your hearing aids to be a better fit for you. - 2.
+Keep your hearing aids up to date with the latest software to ensure the best performance possible. - NOTE: Your hearing aids shut down during the install and update process.